Synthetixio/perps-keepers/README.md

    - `npx hardhat fund-local-accounts --provider-url http://127.0.0.1:8545/ --target-network goerli-ovm --deployment-path ./publish/deployed/goerli-ovm/ --use-ovm --private-key $GOERLI_OVM_FUTURES_DEPLOYER_PRIVATE_KEY --account 0x8626f6940e2eb28930efb4cef49b2d1f2c9c1199`
      `0x8626f6940e2eb28930efb4cef49b2d1f2c9c1199` is one of the default accounts from hardhat node --fork

-### Usage

-`npx ts-node --files futures-interact-cli` commands and options documented in the CLI.

-**Current commands/features:**

-- fundAndOpenPosition
-- fundMargin
-- openPosition
-- closePosition
-- checkPosition
-- setPrice
-  To get help for a certain command:
-  `npx ts-node --files futures-interact-cli setPrice -h`

 ### Restarting on disconnect.

 The keeper is a long-running process.
 The only time it will shutdown is if its websocket connection to the Ethereum node is disconnected.

 To handle these restarts we rely on `pm2`

-## Instrumentation/metrics.

-You can optionally setup Prometheus and Grafana to get some metrics from the keeper.

-Prometheus is a pull-based instrumentation system.
-We must run a separate Prometheus server to scrape the metrics and upload them to a remote endpoint.
-See [`prometheus/`](prometheus/) for more.

 ## Deployment notes